FredericGuilbault/lysmarine/doc/contrib/guidelines.md

 ## Git

-  * If you work on a feature, it's best to do it in a branch so the `PR` can be accepted and others can review it before it reach `master`.
+  If you work on a feature, it's best to do it on a separate branch forked from `develop` so the `PR` can be reviewed without preventing you to do some other works.(Or force lysmarine to accept multiples features/fix as a whole).

-  * Do merges, not rebases.
+## Community guidelines
+TODO.
+But the basic apply, Be exelent to each others.